socal-nerdtastic/moduleinstaller/README.md

 This is required for GUI programs that don't have a CLI at all But is also allowed for CLI programs that want a GUI prompt.

 ## Extra arguments:
-The force_kill argument will force a reboot if any modules are missing:
+The force_kill argument sets what happens if modules are missing, after moduleinstaller is finished:
-False = allow program to continue, whether or not modules are missing
-True = kill the program if any modules are missing, whether or not the user opts to install them (default)
-None = kill the program only if the user declines to install missing modules
+None (default) = kill the main program only if the user declines to install missing modules True = kill the main program, whether or not the user opts to install missing modules False = allow main program to continue, whether or not the user opts to install missing modules

 ## ALTERNATE USE:
 pass in a string of modules to be installed, or leave